abhishekz-tech/banking-system-python/README.md

 while True:
 ```

-### Purpose:
+### Explanation:
-This loop keeps the application running continuously until the user chooses the Exit option.
+This loop keeps the application running continuously until the user chooses Exit.

 ---